 If you expect to be in a higher tax bracket as a retiree than you are right now, Roth contributions are the obvious choice.

 If you anticipate no change in your marginal tax bracket, you’ve got a choice to make.
-I’d lean toward Roth contributions, but this could also be a good place to hedge your bet and make both traditional and Roth contributions.
+I’d lean toward Roth contributions, as you’re effectively investing more of your own money in a tax-protected account.
+When you invest in a tax-deferred manner, a portion of that $20,500 belongs to the government.
+This could also be a good place to hedge your bet and make both traditional and Roth contributions.